 It also needs to bring in a context to the spoken words used, and try and understand the “searcher’s”, eventual aim behind the search.

-What keeps happening in enterprises is the constant inflow of vast amounts of unstructured data generated from various channels – from talking to customers or leads to social media reactions, and so on.
+What keeps happening in enterprises is the constant influx of vast amounts of unstructured data generated from various channels – from interactions with customers or leads to social media reactions, and so on.

-Now, to make sense of all this unstructured data you require NLP for it gives computers machines the wherewithal to read and obtain meaning from human languages.
+Now, to make sense of all this unstructured data, you require NLP, which gives computers the wherewithal to read and obtain meaning from human languages.

 Benefits of Sentiment Analysis for Businesses